SmolakK/HuMobi/README.md

 #### Number of distinct locations over time

 This is a variant of the number of distinct locations measure, and calculates the number of distinct locations visited from the start of the movement trajectory at each time step.
-This function requires two additional parameters. `time_unit` determines the size of a time step. `reaggregate` is a boolean parameter, which will run TemporalAggregator to convert data into new time-bin size if needed.
+This function requires two additional parameters. `resolution` determines the size of a time step. `reaggregate` is a boolean parameter, which will run TemporalAggregator to convert data into new time-bin size if needed.
 Execute:
 ```
-distinct_over_time = distinct_locations_over_time(df_sel, time_unit='1H', reaggregate=False)
+distinct_over_time = distinct_locations_over_time(df_sel, resolution='1H', reaggregate=False)
 ```

 #### Jump lengths